We've curated a list of the best credit card sign up bonuses in Canada for 2025! Learn about the pros and cons of each and find your best card today.

 Read More

-Some credit card connoisseurs make it their mission to apply for as many credit card welcome offers as possible so they can reap the new-applicant promo rewards.
+Some credit card connoisseurs make it their mission to apply for as many credit card welcome offers as possible so they can reap the promotional rewards.
 They then close the card before standard annual fees and earning rates kick in.
-They repeat this system on an endless cycle: Apply.
-Reap.
+These users repeat this system on an endless cycle: Apply.
+Reap rewards.
 Close the card.
 Repeat.
 Welcome to the world of credit card churning.

 While credit card churning can earn you lots of extras, it requires careful management to avoid potential negative impacts on your credit score AND your wallet.
 Here’s what you need to know about the ins and outs of credit card churning.